-Earwax is a mixture of shed out skin cells and hair combined with the secretions of both the ceruminous and the sebaceous glands of the external ear canal.
+Earwax is a mixture of the shed out skin cells and hair combined with the secretions of both the ceruminous and the sebaceous glands of the external ear canal.
 There have been a number of studies to identify the composition of earwax.
 If you must know- they use a combination analytical technique such as gas chromatography and mass spectrometry to do this.
-Most studies indicate that the major organic components of earwax are fatty acids (both saturated and unsaturated), alcohols, squalene and cholesterol.
+Most studies indicate that the major organic components of earwax are fatty acids (both saturated and unsaturated), alcohols, squalene, and cholesterol.
 There are usually some foreign substances within earwax.

 WHY DO WE HAVE IT

 Earwax has special properties to trap germs going into the ear and kill them via special enzymes.
 Therefore, when formed in a limited amount, it is actually a good thing to have a little bit of earwax than not.

 Our body has natural mechanisms to remove wax.
 Firstly, the skin of the ear canal acts like a conveyor belt and migrates from inside out at a rate of 1-2 mm per day (yes, somebody had the patience to measure it!).
 Also, when we move our jaw while chewing or eating etc, the pressure inside the ear canal changes which helps to migrate wax outside.

 WHEN IS IT A PROBLEM

 Earwax becomes an issue when it clogs the ear canal.
 This can cause various symptoms such as itching, irritation, tinnitus (ringing/buzzing in the ears), hearing loss and sometimes infections.

 Some people try to clean the earwax with earbuds, which can be more harmful than not.
 Here are a few reasons why it is not a great idea:

 - Earbuds can cause the wax to be pushed further inside, therefore, body’s natural mechanism of wax removal doesn’t work properly.